Zakrzewski family: Investigations and revelations

 During the interrogations, Czesław claimed that the entire family practised a strange ritual before each murder: they issued a "death sentence" to those they felt had wronged them, placing crosses and candlesticks on a table in Józef's room.
 There, they would pray to the Virgin Mary, and his mother, Halina, would allegedly utter chants such as "Let Borowiec, let it drip", and when it ended, Józef and Czesław would have a year to commit the murder.
-When interviewed, Halina Zakrzewski denied culpability, and no evidence pointed towards her knowing about the crimes.
+When interviewed, Halina Zakrzewska denied culpability, and no evidence pointed towards her knowing about the crimes.

 Czesław Zakrzewski fully admitted to the murders, as well as unrelated robberies, thefts and arsons.
 He indicated to the authorities where he had hidden a gun, bloodied clothing, a balaclava he wore while committing the murders and other incriminating evidence, and claimed that his killings were justified, as all of the victims were connected to the state apparatus, and thus were enemies in his fight against communism.
 It was eventually revealed that a judge from the Starachowice district court, Stanisław W., who had been introduced to Czesław and Józef as an agent of Radio Free Europe and had made them swear allegiance to a skull, had helped cover up the family's crimes.
 For this, he was sentenced to 4 years imprisonment.
-During the interrogations, all three suspects appeared to act as if they're mentally unstable, which was semi-plausible, as psychiatric evaluations determined that they all had below average intelligence and had trouble comprehending complex emotions.
+During the interrogations, all three suspects appeared to act as if they were mentally unstable, which was semi-plausible, as psychiatric evaluations determined that they all had below-average intelligence and had trouble comprehending complex emotions.

 Trial and execution

 The trial of the Zakrzewski family was widely reported on in the press and media at the time, and during court hearings, agitated crowds demanded that the perpetrators be lynched.
 Czesław, who believed to the very end that he would be rescued by Radio Free Europe agents, was determined to be the main killer.
 In an effort to save his younger son from the death penalty, Józef Zakrzewski broke down during a court hearing and placed the blame on himself, pleading with the justices to spare Adam's life.
-The trial began on March 22, 1971, at the Provincial Court in Kielce, and on the final judgment on June 28 of that year, the court found all three of them guilty.
+The trial began on 22 March 1971, at the Provincial Court in Kielce, and on the final judgment on 28 June of that year, the court found all three of them guilty.
 Józef and Czesław Zakrzewski were sentenced to death, while Adam was given 25 years imprisonment, as life imprisonment had been abolished at the time.
 The Supreme Court upheld the verdicts, and the Council of State refused to grant any of them a pardon.
-In February 1972, Józef and Czesław were both hanged in a prison in Kraków; a few years later, Adam committed suicide by hanging himself in his prison cell.
+In February 1972, Józef and Czesław were both hanged in a Montelupich Prison in Kraków; a few years later, Adam killed himself by hanging in his prison cell.
 Due to the notoriety of the crime, the remaining family members were constantly harassed by fellow villagers, forcing them to flee, and their farm eventually fell into disarray.